bradyslot/windows-provisioning/README.md

+We've Been Trying To Reach You About Your Car's Extended Warranty

 # Windows Provisioning
 A whole bunch of scripts etc to provision Windows, set settings and install software the way I like it.